smiklos/smiklos.github.io/_posts/2020-03-05-structured-streaming-metrics.md

 Usage is simple when we are working with the driver but since spark doesn't have any initialization phase we would need to register this instance on each worker by some spark job like `sc.parallelize(0 to 100).forEach(register)`

-Additionaly, we need to have jetty-servlets on the compile class path for this to work...
+Additionally, we need to have jetty-servlets on the compile class path for this to work...
 `"org.eclipse.jetty" % "jetty-servlets" % "9.4.6.v20180619" % "provided"`

 Now we are ready to create more metrics and use them on the driver or workers or both and gain access to the built in reporting functionality of spark.

-Links
+Links:

 [Monitoring guide](https://spark.apache.org/docs/latest/monitoring.html)